 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.

 - It helps preserve your limited liability status.
-If you're the sole owner of a single-member LLC in Iowa, having an operating agreement will help to ensure your limited liability status is upheld by court officials, and add to your business' credibility as a whole.
+If you're the sole owner of a single-member LLC in Iowa, having an operating agreement will help to ensure your limited liability status is upheld by court officials, and add to your business's credibility as a whole.

 Get a Free Operating Agreement

 Create a free account with our Business Center to access operating agreement templates and dozens of other useful guides and resources for your business.

 INSTRUCTIONS: Create your business center account.
 After logging in, scroll down to "TOOLS" and select "Free Legal Forms".

 Frequently Asked Questions

 Yes.
 Although you won’t file this document with the state, having an operating agreement in place is the best way to maintain control of your Iowa LLC in the face of change or chaos.

 While it's a good idea to create an operating agreement before filing your Certificate of Organization, the state does not discourage LLCs from waiting until the formation process is complete.
 It's worth noting that some banks require you to submit an operating agreement in order to open a business bank account.

 No. Operating agreements are to be retained by the LLC members.
 There is no need to file your operating agreement with the Iowa Secretary of State.